 Establishing social enterprises is a personal process.
 Social entrepreneurs often have a direct experience of the issues they are trying to solve.
 They identify with the project they are establishing and take personal risks to make it happen.
 They can feel isolated and need personal, as well as project support.
 This is rarely recognised in traditional training and organisational development, which focuses on imparting technical knowledge and skills.

-School for Social Entrepreneurs (SSE) Australia helps entrepreneurial individuals to combine personal and project growth with business skills development and it is our experience that Action Learning is the most effective approach for individuals leading social change.
+The School for Social Entrepreneurs (SSE) Australia helps entrepreneurial individuals to combine personal and project growth with business skills development; and it is our experience that Action Learning is the most effective approach for individuals leading social change.